southwickIO/cloudy-rabbit/README.md

 5. **Detect Source Routing** (ds.sh) - Must be run as sudo.
 Checks if source routing is turned on (security risk), offers to toggle source routing for user, and displays the users current routing table.
 6. **Detect Network Packet Fragmentation** (df.sh) - Must be run as sudo.
 This script checks MTU size and listens to all interfaces for network packet fragmentation.
 Fragmentation is a lowish level indicator on it's own, but can help detect IDS evasion.
 7. **Banner Grabber** (bg.sh) - Collects banners using nmap for some of the more popular ports.

-## Installation and Runtime
-##### Note: There is no error handling for any script
-1. `git clone github.com/southwickIO/cloudy-rabbit`
-2. `cd cloudy-rabbit/`
-3. `chmod -R u+x cloudy-rabbit/`
-4. Run any script with the prefix `./`.
-For example: `./fc.py` or `./gl.sh` or run the menu `sudo ./main.py`
+8. **Detect IIS Lockdown Tool** (di.py) - This script checks a remote server to see if it is an IIS server.
+If so, a check is done for the IIS Lockdown Tool.
+The IIS Lockdown Tool is a security tool developed by Microsoft to help secure IIS web servers.

 ## Todo
+- [ ] script that detects apache mod headers.
+This could detect false or off banners (p)
-- [ ] script that detect iis lockdown tool, apache mod headers, and apache2.conf serversignature/server token settings.
+- [ ] script that detects and apache2.conf serversignature/server token settings.
 This could detect false or off banners (p)
 - [ ] simple proxy creator script (p/b)
 - [ ] http tunelling detection script.
 See ../res/Detecting HTTP tunneling
 - [ ] detect outbound ssh traffic script (b)